TeskaLabs/asab/docs/getting-started/web_server.md

 ```

-Now you can run the application with the command:
+You can run the new application with the command:

 ``` bash
 python3 app.py